Esa Tikkanen: Time after Oilers

 In March 1993, Tikkanen was traded to the New York Rangers for Doug Weight, and he was part of that team's 1994 Stanley Cup victory, scoring 22 goals and 54 points in 83 regular-season games.
 In July 1994, Tikkanen was traded with Doug Lidster to the St. Louis Blues in exchange for Petr Nedvěd.

 The start of the NHL's 1994–95 season was delayed by a lockout, during which Tikkanen returned to Finland to play for HIFK Helsinki.
 After the lockout Tikkanen, played with the Blues during the shortened 1994–95 season, and appeared in 11 games in 1995–96 before a trade sent him to the New Jersey Devils.
 Three weeks later he was again dealt, this time to the Vancouver Canucks.

 The 1996–97 season saw him involved in yet another midseason trade, back to the Rangers, on March 8, 1997.
 Although he contributed only one goal in 14 regular-season games with New York, he came alive in the playoffs, scoring 9 times in 15 games.
 Of the Rangers, only Gretzky, with 10, outscored Tikkanen.
-The Rangers eliminated the Florida Panthers and New Jersey Devils before falling to the Philadelphia Flyers in the Eastern Conference finals.
+The Rangers eliminated the Florida Panthers and New Jersey Devils before falling to the Philadelphia Flyers in the Eastern Conference final.

 The 32-year-old Tikkanen became a free agent in the summer of 1997, and he signed with the Panthers, but this would also prove to be a short stay.
 By March 1998 he had appeared in only 28 games, and Florida traded him to the Washington Capitals for Dwayne Hay.
-He appeared in all 21 of Washington's playoff games, as the Capitals went to the Stanley Cup finals, where they were swept in four straight games by the Detroit Red Wings.
-Tikkanen is remembered for missing a wide-open shot on goal that would have iced Game 2, which has been described as a turning point of the Series.
+He appeared in all 21 of Washington's playoff games, as the Capitals went to the Stanley Cup Final, where they were swept in four straight games by the Detroit Red Wings.
+Tikkanen is remembered for missing a wide-open shot on goal that would have iced game two, which has been described as a turning point of the Series.
 This was to be Tikkanen's last full season in the NHL.
 After becoming a free agent prior to the 1998–99 season, he signed for a third stint with the Rangers.
 However, he only played in 32 games before an injury sidelined him for the rest of the season.

 Before the start of the 1999–2000 season, Tikkanen attended the Oilers' training camp and was offered a role of playing coach in the minors.
 Tikkanen declined the offer and returned to Finland, where he played a full season with Jokerit.
 In 877 NHL games, he had scored 244 goals and 386 assists for 630 points, while racking up 1,077 minutes in penalties.
 In 186 Stanley Cup playoff games, he scored 72 goals and 60 assists for 132 points, with 275 penalty minutes.